FedericoDiMarzo/GravityDrumMachine/README.md

 </figure>

 Moving towards the bottom right corner we find **play** and **stop** buttons, which can be toggled also by pressing the **spacebar**. **BPMs** are located left of them; a pop-up will spawn when clicking  giving the possibility of changing them.
-On the bottom right we find the **galaxy name**, which can be reset by clicking on it and typing the desired name in the pop-up that will appear.
+On the bottom left we find the **galaxy name**, which can be reset by clicking on it and typing the desired name in the pop-up that will appear.

-On the top-left we find just the name of the project and under that -*i.e. center left*- a thin **bar**.
+On the top-left we find just the name of the software and under that -*i.e. center left*- a thin **bar**.
 Usage of aforementioned **bar** will be clear when how to generate **polyrhythms** will be discussed.